danielzmeow/Swift-Tutorial/README.md

 }
 ```

-### Set init value
+### Set initial value

-Deciding on proper UI to display is important thinking.
+Deciding on the proper UI to display is important.
 Use `init` to give a default value to specific parameters.
-Through which method, codes can be reused at different places. e.g. Creating *new* item and item *detail*
+Through this method, code can be reused in different places, e.g., creating a *new* item and displaying item *details*.

 ```Swift
 init(friend: Friend, isNew: Bool = false) {